 Things to Know About Paso Robles

-Here’s the first thing you need to know about Paso Robles, not because it’s especially important, but because you’re going to get a lot of weird looks if you aren’t aware of this (and also because it bugs me to no end).
+The first thing you need to know about Paso Roble is how to pronounce Paso Robles, not because it’s especially important, but because you’re going to get a lot of weird looks if you aren’t aware of this (and also because it bugs me to no end).
 The actual name of the town, “Paso Robles,” isn’t pronounced like you would think -that is, if you’re a person who speaks Spanish.
 Throw that Spanish accent right out the window.
 Instead, say Paso Robles with basically the whitest sounding pronunciation of any Spanish words that you can imagine.
 Like pronouncing the L’s in quesadilla, or the fact that the state of Montana was probably supposed to be pronounced Montaña.
 It’s Paso Robles: not Paso robe-lays, Paso robe-ulls.
 Paso … Robles.

 Ok, now that we’ve gotten pronunciation out of the way, rest assured: we can forgive Paso Robles for its deceivingly Americanized name, because it’s the home of some of the absolutely best food, wine, spirits, and craft beer that you’ll find throughout all of California – particularly on the Central Coast.